strimzi/proposals/056-zk-kraft-migration.md

 Transitioning across the states depends on the current state, stored in the `Kafka.status.migrationState` field, and the "input" represented by the user interaction with the operator through the following annotations:

 * `strimzi.io/kraft-migration`: to be applied on the `Kafka` custom resource with `true|false` values to start/end the overall migration process.
-* `strimzi.io/kraft-migration`: to be applied on the `KafkaNodePool`(s) custom resource with `dual|kraft|zk` values to represent the the desired "direction" in the migration process by the user:
+* `strimzi.io/kraft-migration`: to be applied on the `KafkaNodePool`(s) custom resource with `dual|kraft|zk` values to represent the desired "direction" in the migration process by the user:
   * `dual`: allows to move the migration process forward to reach the point of the "dual-write" with KRaft controllers deployed but with metadata written to both ZooKeeper and KRaft.
 Brokers are also connected to both ZooKeeper nodes and KRaft controllers.
   * `kraft`: allows to move the migration process forward from the "dual-write" to the end of the migration with ZooKeeper out of the picture.
   * `zk`: allows to move the migration process back, when still possible, to have brokers working again with ZooKeeper ensemble only.